 14.1.11 Scholarships may also be terminated (or the student placed on probation) before this time if, after due inquiry, the University forms the view that the student has not complied with any of the conditions contained in this document.

-14.1.12 Student s must notify the Graduate Research Studies Management Office of any changes in their enrolment status which may affect their eligibility, or risk termination of the award.
+14.1.12 Student s must notify the Graduate Research School of any changes in their enrollment status which may affect their eligibility, or risk termination of the award.
 Benefits will cease on the date of termination of the award.

 14.2 If an RTP Scholarship is terminated, it cannot be re-activated unless the termination occurred in error.